-In this seminar, we discuss how to craft a short, effective science communication talk for a general audience.
+In this webinar, we discuss how to craft a short, effective science communication talk for a general audience.
 Although this event is structured around the internationally recognized 3 Minute Thesis (3MT) competition, which is organized and run by the University of Queensland , the skills learned here are transferable to other presentations and forms of science communication.
 We cover various elements of crafting a winning 3MT talk, including narrative, target audience, and style—all of which can be applied to any research or dissertation topic.

 - Learn about the Three Minute Thesis (3MT).

 - Understand how the 3MT competition is run and how to succeed at it.

 - Discover how to hone a research message while minimizing extraneous detail and without compromising research scope.

 - Understand the necessity of style, hook, and emotion and how they can help elevate your 3MT or research talk.

 Rishi R. Masalia, a fifth-year PhD candidate in John Burke’s lab in the Department of Biology at the University of Georgia and a UGA Three Minute Thesis Finalist (2016).
 He splits his time between researching the genetic mechanisms of drought resistance in sunflower and perfecting the art of science communication.
 Rishi is a co-founder of both the Athens Science Café and the Athens Science Observer , two organizations that facilitate faculty and student engagement with the Athens, Georgia community.
 He also serves as a UGA Graduate School spokesperson for the 3MT competition.
 More information about Rishi can be found on his website or on Twitter @RishiMasalia.